planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

                       fill-color: 'gray'

-.. admonition:: Challenge Use of Z-Index
+.. admonition:: Challenge Use of Feature styles

    #.
-Earlier we looked at using **z-index** to simulate line string casing.
+Earlier we looked at using multiple **feature-styles** to simulate line string casing.
 The line work was drawn twice, once with thick line, and then a second time with a thinner line.
 The resulting effect is similar to text halos - providing breathing space around complex line work allowing it to stand out.

-   #. **Challenge:** Use what you know of LineString **z-index** to reproduce the following map:
+   #. **Challenge:** Use what you know of LineString **feature-styles** to reproduce the following map:

       .. image:: /style/img/polygon_zorder.png